 First, nothing makes a style statement like a little bit of vintage.
 This 60s Danish Modern Teak Cone lamp does nothing but glow.
 A low wattage light bulb does the trick and voila, the lamp becomes an illuminating objet d’art!
 I picked this up in Victoria about ten years ago for CAN$95 and brought it home as my second piece of luggage on Air Canada!

 Second, mix it up with a little contemporary.
 I really love these two pieces from Style Garage.
-One is their Lightstick from the Gus* collection.
-This six foot high stainless steel channel leans against a wall to create pleasing ambient light.
+One is their Lightstick from the Gus* collection (below).
+This six-foot-high stainless steel channel leans against a wall to create pleasing ambient light.
 It can secure to the wall and operates with a footswitch at a cost of CAN$600.
-The other is their Lightbox, also from the Gus* collection.
-It's a glowing 18" cube made from roto-molded plastic that is both a lamp and accent table all in one.
+The other is their Lightbox, also from the Gus* collection (above).
+It’s a glowing 18″ cube made from roto-molded plastic that is both a lamp and accent table all in one.
 I placed mine right inside my linen-ensconced foyer so I have a place to take off my boots during inclement weather.
 It costs CAN$375.